enrico-kaack/CanIRoll/docs/technical_details.md

 The goal is to calculate the probability of the sum of multiple dice being larger or equal to a target.

 Assuming, each dice is a fair dice, the probability of rolling a certain number is $\frac{1}{n}$ for a $n$-sided dice.
-Rolling two n-sided dices, the probability of rolling a certain combination is $\frac{1}{n^n}.
+Rolling two n-sided dices, the probability of rolling a certain combination is $\frac{1}{n^n}$.
 All combinations are equally likely when rolling multiple fair dice.
 To answer the question, all combinations need to be summed, the number of sums larger or equal to the target counted and divided by the total number of combinations.

-This can be visualised in a tree diagram, for rolling one 6-sided dice (d6) and one 4-sided dice (d4):
+This can be visualised in a tree diagram, for rolling one 6-sided dice (d6) and one 4-sided dice (d4) with 14 out of 24 (~58,3%):

 ![tree diagram of probabilities rolling a d6 and d4](img/d6d4_tree_target_6.drawio.svg)

-A naive implementation, the first implementation approach would look similar:
+A naive, first implementation approach would look similar:
 ```
 combinations = find_all_combinations()
 matching_combinations = combinations.map((combination) => sum(combination))